Kaiahuwhenua Miraka Kau

 - an awareness of milk company standards and safe practices on the farm

-- work on farms and inside milking sheds
+- work on farms and in milking sheds

 What's the job really like?